Val1t3/rubik-s-solver/README.md

 3 - Left
 4 - Up
 5 - Down
-6 - back
+6 - Back

-a - solve Rubik's Cube
+a - Solve cube
 ```

 Help can be found by executing the following command: